w1j0y/penetration-testing-handbook/README.md

 These notes are updated regularly and are meant to serve as a quick reference and collection of actionable techniques for penetration testers.

-## Side project: Security Research Assistant
+## Side Project: Security Research Assistant

 **xLimit** - a security research assistant focused on offensive security workflows: https://xlimit.org/